brendanjodowd/brendanjodowd.github.io/_posts/2021-02-05-arrays-without-loops.md

 run;
 {% endhighlight %}

 I'm going to create two flags called age_error_1 and age_error_2 which indicate if someone has more than one distinct age.
 The first is based on `range()`, which returns the difference between the highest and lowest entries in the array.
-The second provide the same output but uses the `min()` and `max()` functions.
+The second provides the same output but uses the `min()` and `max()` functions.
 Note that missing entries are ignored in both cases.

 The last indicator here, called `missing_age`, is based on the function `nmiss()`.
 This function returns the number of missing entries in an array, and can be used only for arrays of numerical variables.
 There is an equivalent function called `cmiss()` for arrays of character variables.
 We'll see that in a later example.